sap-tutorials/How-Tos/tutorials/2016/12/hxe-ua-howto-installing-clients/hxe-ua-howto-installing-clients.md

 #### Installation Instructions

-1. Using a compression utility such as WinZip or Unzip, extract either `xs.onpremise.runtime.client_ntamd64.zip` for Windows or `xs.onpremise.runtime.client_linuxx86_64.zip` for Linux.
+1. Using a compression utility, extract either `xs.onpremise.runtime.client_ntamd64.zip` for Windows, `xs.onpremise.runtime.client_darwinintel64.zip` for Mac, `xs.onpremise.runtime.client_linuxx86_64.zip` for Linux, or `xs.onpremise.runtime.client_linuxppc64le.zip` for PowerPC.

     The system will create this folder: